apple/swift-algorithms/Guides/Keyed.md

 // ]
 ```

-Duplicate keys will trigger a runtime error by default.
-To handle this, you can provide a closure which specifies which value to keep:
+Duplicate keys throw an error by default.
+Alternatively, you can provide a closure which specifies which value to keep:

 ```swift
 let fruits = ["Apricot", "Banana", "Apple", "Cherry", "Blackberry", "Avocado", "Coconut"]